scams-research/pylj-online/README.md

-JupyterLite deployed as a static site to GitHub Pages!
+JupyterLite deployed as a static site to GitHub Pages

 ## ✨ Try it in your browser ✨